coderefinery/reproducible-research/_episodes/03-workflow-management.md

 		 python source/wordcount.py $<  $@
 ```

-### Exercise: Introducing wildcards and pattern rules in the Makefile
+> ## Exercise: Introducing wildcards and pattern rules in the Makefile
+>

-Starting from your Makefile at this point, introduce wildcards and pattern rules to remove all repetitions!
+> Starting from your Makefile at this point, introduce wildcards and pattern rules to remove all repetitions!
+{: .task}

 #### Makefile to process all data files